stressGC/ExpressJS-TypeScript-Starter-Kit/README.md

 Things I am planning to add to this project.
 - Continous Integration Tools
 - Dockerfile
-- controller to user with CRUD
+- controller to user with CRUD (+ update tests)
 - JWT
+- lint all files
+- update arch schema
+- remove numbers

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.